OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 **Step #5 --Simple Electronics Is All You Need (to do great things with the robot car project)**

+--The Incredible Complexity of the Electronics Behind the Arduino Board--

 No, the electronics in the Arduino board is not simple.
 (Note: If English is not your first language, or if you are an automated grammar checker, you are probably saying the grammar is incorrect here.
 However, the word "electronics" really means at this point in common usage "electronics technology" which is correctly treated as non-plural.)
 It (i.e., the electronics in this Arduino board) actually represents an incredible fusion of human scientific and engineering knowledge.
 Making chips requires advanced mathematics, advanced chemical engineering, advanced materials science, advanced quantum mechanics, advanced radio frequency electrical engineering, advanced circuit electrical engineering, advanced computational design, advanced optical physics, advanced manufacturing engineering, and on and on.
 It is a triumph of human creativity and cooperation to produce the commonplace chips (these days) we can inexpensively have running the Arduino boards such as the one used in the robot car project.

 The chip (i.e., integrated circuit microcontroller) on the Arduino board in the robot car project is an 8-bit chip architecture.
 (In general, 8-bit means the chip has a data bus width and registers of 8 bits in width, i.e., it handles data in 8 bit chunks.
 However, the address bus in almost all 8 bit chips are wider than 8 bits since addressing only 256 bits would be very limiting.)